jo3y49/game-portfolio-website/content/projects/Quest For Power/index.md

 title = "The Quest For Power"
 weight = 1
 featuredimagepreview = "Quest For Power.png"
-cardsummary = "2.5D RPG Made in Unity C#" cardsummary2 = "Lead Programmer"
+cardsummary = "2.5D Turn-Based RPG Made in Unity C#" cardsummary2 = "Lead Programmer"
 cardsummary3 = "Click for more info -->"
 +++